awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 **Note**
 An Oracle DB instance can't access Amazon S3 buckets encrypted with SSE\-C\.

-1. Create an IAM role, attach your new policy to it, and then attach the role to your Oracle DB instance\.
+1. Create an IAM role, and then attach your new policy to it\.

+1. Attach the role to your Oracle DB instance\.

    The status of the DB instance must be `available`\.

 The Amazon VPC used by your DB instance doesn't need to provide access to the Amazon S3 endpoints\.